-Forex trading industry is considered high-risk for several reasons, including high numbers of chargebacks, the complexity of international regulations, fluctuating currency values, and the potential for money laundering.
+The foreign exchange trading industry is considered high-risk when applying for merchant accounts for several reasons including the high numbers of chargebacks, the complexity of international regulations, fluctuating currency values, and the potential for money laundering.

 In this guide, we will explain how you can overcome these challenges to find and successfully apply for a high-risk Forex merchant account.

 As experts in card processing and merchant accounts for high-risk businesses, we can advise on the best solution for your business if you complete our short form here.

 Businesses that deal in Forex are generally regarded as high-risk because of the volatile nature of international currency markets.